conda-forge/conda-forge.github.io/src/guidelines.rst

 (using latest is not acceptable).
 Also, a checksum should be included with all compressed source balls to allow for verification of downloads.

-It is possible but not recommendable to include multiple recipes into a single pull request.
-Within staged-recipes we use a tool called conda-build-all.
-This tool scans through the recipes, figures out what needs to be built, figures out what combinations needed to build, and figures out what order to build everything in.
-So this tool can handle building multiple recipes correctly.
-That said, there are limitations on the continuous integration resources.
-Though, and this is arguably more important, there are practical limits on what reviewers are able/willing to do.
-A large pull request with many recipes makes it more difficult to review.
-If the recipes make it through these two constraints and get merged, race conditions amongst the different feedstocks kick in meaning work by you and/or core to restart them in such a way to build everything.
-None of this is to say that one can't add multiple recipes in a single pull request.
-One certainly can do this and it can work.
-However there are trade-offs that may make it less desirable.
-In practice, having a couple of recipes (e.g. 2 or 3) in a pull request normally works fine.

 It is required to add tests with all packages.
 These can included but are not limited to checking libraries are installed, python imports, simple code snippet to compile or run a basic test, command line usage (checking help or version).
 It is suggested that compiled code run all tests (e.g.
 ``make check``) to ensure it was built properly.
 This normally should happen in the build.

+It is possible, though not recommended, to include multiple recipes into a single pull request on staged-recipes. conda-build-all is used to determine the build order and the necessary build matrix (e.g. which python versions to build against).
+From a practical perspective, there are limitations on the continuous integration resources and also on what reviewers are able/willing to review in a single pull request.
+A large pull request with many recipes makes it more difficult to review.
+If the recipes make it through these two constraints and is merged, race conditions amongst the different feedstocks may require work by you and/or core maintainers to restart them in such a way to build everything in a suitable order.
+None of this is to say that one can't add multiple recipes in a single pull request.
+One certainly can do this and it can work, but the recommendation is to open a PR with one recipe first, and to ping
+@conda-forge/core to ask for agreement about adding one or two additional recipes.

 Intended Usage
 ==============